Through the Blue

 How to pack for a Greek Summer

 Santorini or Sifnos, that sunkissed Greek island dream follows the same fetching formula of cerulean seas and countryside adventures.
-Full of charm, yet riddled with potholes, you’ll want to avoid tripping over cobblestone streets, slipping over ubiquitous marble floors, and the chilly bite of meltemi winds (northern summer winds affecting the Cycladic islands).
+Full of charm, yet riddled with potholes, you’ll want to avoid tripping over cobblestone streets, slipping over ubiquitous marble floors, and the chilly evening bite of meltemi winds (northern summer winds affecting the Cycladic islands).
 From anatomic flip flops to the perfect type of swimwear, there’s a smart way to pack for the sea and sun.
 Here’s how:

-Summer travel tote bags
+summer tote bags

 Sun protection essentials in Greece